Tooth Extraction (Having A Tooth Pulled) - WebMD

 • Cough, shortness of breath, chest pain, or severe nausea or vomiting

-The initial healing period usually takes about one to two weeks.
+The initial healing period is usually about one to two weeks.
 New bone and gum tissue will grow into the gap.
-Over time, however, having a tooth (or teeth) missing can cause the remaining teeth to shift, affecting your bite and making it difficult to chew.
-For that reason, your dentist may advise replacing the missing tooth or teeth with an implant, fixed bridge, or denture.
+Over time, having a tooth (or teeth) missing can cause the remaining teeth to shift, affecting your bite and making it difficult to chew.
+For that reason, your dentist may suggest replacing the missing tooth (or teeth) with an implant, fixed bridge, or denture.

 Next In Treatment & SurgeryRepairing a Chipped or Broken Tooth Show more articles